kgwxf/FithubUI/README.md

 # Fithub
-First try at making an android app
+My first try at making an android app